angel-lang/angel/README.md

 Prints all integers from 0 to 9.
 Indentation must be 4 spaces.

 ## Known problems
-- While loop is not currently supported in REPL.
 - `I8` and `U8` are printed as `Char`
 - There is no `Char` type for now
 - `True` and `False` are printed as `true` and `false` respectively